 After simplification, we determine that the appropriate resistor is 9.6 Ω as seen in Figure 2.
 The algebra is left as a homework assignment.

-Figure 2: Select a value for R3 that will increase the current to 18 A.
+Figure 2: Select a value for R3 for 2A when the supply current is 18 A.

 Conclusion